andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Also for the later AI projects (Reference03-ReferencesToImportantSamples) you'll want the Bot Builder CLI tools: https://github.com/Microsoft/botbuilder-tools

-Look for the word "Pre-requisite" - it will take your here to download the following: https://nodejs.org/en/ https://www.microsoft.com/net/download
+Look for the word "Pre-requisite" - it will link to these sites: https://nodejs.org/en/ https://www.microsoft.com/net/download